dzhavat/potential-changes-for-github/README.md

 ![Demo](demo.gif)

 Currently, the extension has the following limitations:
-- Sometimes the button will not appear when you navigate to a file view.
-Usually refreshing the page solves the problem.
 - It is limited to Public repositories only.
 - It is limited to repositories with 10 or less pull requests.
 - GitHub has a rate limit of 60 requests per hour.
 Usually same requests are cached but if you want to check multiple files in different repositories, you can quickly "run out" of requests.